mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 Parsing relies on a lexer to divide the source string into parts, called tokens.
 (You could produce a token per character, but that would be comparatively slow)

-Here's an example token matcher to identify three kinds of tokens for a parsing simple arithmetic expressions.
+Here's an example token matcher to identify three kinds of tokens for parsing simple arithmetic expressions.

 ```ts